Europe

 BRUSSELS: A late-night session gave no cause for alarm as committee members revealed the basic outline of a fourteen-point lexicography of progressive distortion.

 Ranking member Jorls Haarbegerg proposed a return to the basic format of previous distillations of theory, intimating that he would not be averse to a repetition of the theme by classical Scandinavian haberdasher and millenarian Heeg Dvingstermaut.
-This movement was quickly vetoed, however, when it became abundantly clear to all and sundry that Haarbegerg was primarily referencing Dvingstermaut’s ancillary disputations, rather then the direct resultant of the council’s prime.
+This movement was quickly vetoed, however, when it became abundantly clear to all and sundry that Haarbegerg was primarily referencing Dvingstermaut’s ancillary disputations, rather then the direct resultant of the council’s prime directive.

 Having completed nearly all of the duties outlined in the minutes from last session’s understandably proximate gentrification, a break for redistribution of the immediate and impending attentions was almost unanimously called for.
-Unfortunately, having simultaneously realized that their actions resulted in the oft-criticized ending of a sentence with a preposition, for which it is called was rapidly transformed into called is it which for and then back again to ensure exhaustive future-proofing of the datum.
+Unfortunately, having starimultaneously realized that their actions resulted in the oft-criticized ending of a sentence with a preposition, for which it is called was rapidly transformed into called is it which for and then back again to ensure exhaustive future-proofing of the datum.

 SCREWSBURY-AT-SKINT: A Miss Dulcet from the Hogsville Row has been found with a rapt united after a two-party maul which enabled the pats.

 Discovered fleecing by mounted authorities, Miss Dulcet is said to have exclaimed: “But ’tis the ‘affer, ‘enups!” and proceeded to curb the inflicting peripatetic with a knowledgeable gaffer.
+Having lost both her mind and her starfish necklace, she proceeded to disrupt our sense of peacefulness.

 TOLEDO: A masked brownie held fourteen fitters at bay last after, following a vicious and altogether intoxicating stint around for a few.
 In the desperate and godless eve, the recalcitrant man-fluke made for the fetid hallows of Incieneriario, a known wall-out on the upswing of Puerto Dilla Villalobos.